 DIY sandbagging demonstrations

-For information, and an online demonstration of how to make your own sandbags, visit the SES website.
+For an online demonstration of how to make your own sandbags, see the SES YouTube video.

 What you will need:

 - Empty sandbags

 - Plastic sheeting

 You will also need string if you are transporting the sandbags.

 Note.
 Not all hardware stores and landscape supply yards stock the items needed to make sandbags.
 You should check with your local stockist or refer to participating hardware and landscape supply businesses.
 This list of suppliers below will be updated from time to time.
 They may not have supplies in stock, so you should phone first and check.

 - Use dry sand – not soil.

 - Fill to two-thirds full so they are not too heavy to carry.